akeneo/pim-helpcenter/content/md/products-super-power/publish-workflow.md

 In fact, this *takes a picture* of your product information at that time.
 This *picture* is called the *published* version of your product.

 **What happens next?**
-You can still edit all your product information, for instance, change its name, its description, its price...
-But it won't impact the published version of your product you created earlier.
+You can still edit all your product information, for instance, change its description or composition for the next season...
+But it won't impact the published version of your product you created earlier and it won't be exported to your *E-commerce* channel.

 This way, you end up with two versions of your dear product at the same time:
-- one is *frozen*: this is your published version,
+- one is *frozen*: this is your published version, exported to your sales channel
-- one can still be *modified*: this is your current version of your product.
+- one can still be *modified*: this is your current version of your product

 As you can see, this feature can be really useful, especially as it allows you to start working on a new version of the product without changing the version that is used as exported data in your channels.